ShiboXing/WAN/proj4/README.md

 5. Keep doing procedure 2 to 4 until finish the experiment when q_ind = 6, which is the last element in list *queues* and list *times*

-For extend experiment 2
+For the extended experiment

 1. Set router as instruction in router section for experiment 2

-2. Run block 5~6 in EXP3 data collection, it generate 4 competitions and 8 json files as results.
+2. Run Data_Collector_2.ipynb

 3. After experiment finished,run
 ``` console